From A Wiki of Ice and Fire

 - To weaken Cersei Lannister's reign as Queen Regent, and the status of House Lannister more broadly.

-- To free up the Redwyne fleet to deal with the Ironborn invasion of the Shield Islands, as Loras initially argued.
+- To free up the Redwyne fleet to deal with the taking of the Shields by the ironborn, as Loras initially argued.

-- Kevan Lannister states that Loras and his forces searched Dragonstone for dragon eggs or other priceless artifacts, but found nothing.
-It is possible that Loras found, if not those specific things, something else that could be used to benefit House Tyrell.
+- Mace Tyrell states that Loras's men searched Dragonstone for dragon eggs or other priceless artifacts, but found nothing.
+It is possible that they found, if not those specific things, something else that could be used to benefit House Tyrell.

 - As far as the reader knows, the only evidence given as to Loras's injuries is what Aurane Waters tells Cersei Lannister, and as Aurane later quickly abandons Cersei, his loyalty to her is certainly questionable.